 According to this inscription, the name Hoysala is a combination of two words, hoy

-One day, while Sala is walking with his guru, Sudatta Muni (a Jain sage), a tiger suddenly appears from nowhere and is about to pounce on his guru.
-To save himself from the tiger, his guru yells, “Hoy Sala” (means Throw Sala).
-Sala complies and throws the lance that he is holding with his hand at the tiger.
-He fights the tiger valiantly and ends up killing it, saving his guru’s life.
+While Sala is walking with his guru, a Jain sage named Sudatta Muni, a tiger suddenly appears from nowhere and is about to pounce on his guru.
+To save himself from the tiger, his guru yells, “Hoy Sala.”
+Sala complies immediately and throws the lance he was holding at the tiger.
+He then fights the tiger and kills it, saving his guru’s life.

-The door opens into the front portion of the temple, i.e., navaranga.
+The door at the entrance opens into the Navaranga.
 A variety of sculptures and sculptural reliefs adorn the facade of the temple at the main entrance.

-Carved on the pediment, which is above the door, is a finely-carved relief of Narasimha, one of the avatars of Vishnu, carried by his
+Carved on the pediment, which is above the door, is a finely-carved relief of Narasimha, the fourth avatar of Vishnu, carried by his

-The jālandhara on the right section of the main entrance facade has a sculptural relief depicting the court of King Vishnuvardana and the left section has the relief depicting the court of King Vira Ballala II.
+The jālandhara on the left section of the main entrance facade has a sculptural relief depicting the court of King Vishnuvardana and the right section has the relief depicting the court of King Vira Ballala II.

 The structure of the southern entrance is similar to the main entrance, but the carvings are different.
 The lower part of the door jambs have the carvings of Hanuman and Garuda on the left and right side respectively.